Want to read this article later?

 Application details and method of selection

 Application is the same for both training contracts and summer placements.
 Submit a completed online application form.
 Shortlisted candidates will be invited to take an online critical thinking test.
-After further shortlisting, candidates will be invited attend a half-day assessment centre.
+After further shortlisting, candidates will be invited to attend a half-day assessment centre.
 The assessment centre comprises a group exercise and interview.

 Firm description and career prospects